20-minute rail journeys connecting Leeds with Manchester 'being considered' to make £10bn HS2 saving

 Sources "close to the HS2 panel" are quoted as saying the proposal is "one of 13" options being considered by the review panel which is being led by former HS2 chairman Douglas Oakervee.

-It has been suggested that the panel are mulling alternatives to the proposed HS2 route, which splits into east and west legs after Birmingham.
+It has been suggested that the panel is mulling alternatives to the proposed HS2 route, which splits into east and west legs after Birmingham.

 One of the options is said to be for trains from London to run thorough Birmingham to Manchester and then Leeds.
 This would create 20-minute journey times between Leeds and Manchester, instead of the current average of one hour and 11 minutes.